randomtruffles/Dominion_League/faq.md

 ##### How do the moderators group divisions by time zone?

-As much as possible, players are grouped by their time zones in tiers D and below.
+As much as possible, players are grouped by their time zones in tiers E and below.
 Players may indicate their flexibility on the Returning Form to help us sort players.

 ##### How are players seeded?

-For all divisions in the same tier (and in the same time zone region, for tiers E and below), players split into 4 groups: new players, players who demoted from the tier above, players returning to the same tier, and players who promoted from the tier below.
-Within each group, players are randomly placed into divisions such that players from each group are as evenly distributed as possible.
+For all divisions in the same tier (and in the same time zone region, for tiers E and below), players split into 4 groups: new players, players who demoted from the tier above, players who promoted from the tier below, and players returning to the same tier.
+These groups are distributed as evenly as possible:
+* In a random order, new players are placed into divisions, starting with the last division of the tier.
+* In a random order, players who demoted are placed into divisions, starting with the first division of the tier.
+* In a random order, players who promoted are placed into divisions, starting with the first division of the tier.
+* The players returning to the same tier randomly fill in the remaining spots.

 ##### What do I do if my regular schedule makes it difficult to play with people from my own time zone?